 Israel has from time to time experienced political situations and has been subject to ongoing security concerns.
 Since the establishment of the State of Israel in 1948, a number of armed conflicts have occurred between Israel and its Arab neighbours.
 Political instability in the Middle East increased after the terrorist attacks of September 11, 2001, the U.S. intervention in Iraq and news of Iran's reported nuclear program.
 Since 2005, when Israel withdrew from the Gaza strip, terrorist violence from Gaza has increased.
-If the level of instability and violence increases in the future, Israel's capital markets, the level of tourism in Israel and foreign and with Hezbollah in Lebanon may worsen and potentially affect Israel's economic condition.
+If the level of instability and violence increases in the future, Israel's capital markets, the level of tourism in Israel and foreign investment in Israel, among other things, may suffer.
+The conflicts with Hamas in the Gaza strip and with Hezbollah in Lebanon may worsen and potentially affect Israel's economic condition.
 In addition, political volatility may affect the stability of the Israeli economy.